groovybits/rscap/README.md

 - (WIP) PES parsing and analysis of streams.
 - (WIP) FFmpeg libzmq protocol compatibility to allow branching off into libav easily.
 - (WIP) General network analyzer view of network around the streams we know/care about.
-- Have multiple client modes to distribute processing of the stream on the zmq endpoints.
 - Improve NAL parsing and various aspects of MpegTS and VANC ancillary data from SMPTE2110.
 - Use [OpenCV img_hash fingerprinting](https://docs.opencv.org/3.4/d4/d93/group__img__hash.html#ga5eeee1e27bc45caffe3b529ab42568e3) to perceptually align and compare video streams frames.
 - OpenAI Whisper speech to text for caption verfication and insertion. <https://github.com/openai/whisper>